Haemophilus Influenzae Type B Vaccine

 Like any vaccine, the Hib vaccine can cause serious problems, such as a severe allergic reaction.
 Most people do not have any problems.
 Some people have redness, warmth, or swelling near the injection site, as well as a fever.

-Acetaminophen (such as Tylenol) is sometimes given to reduce pain and fever that may occur after getting a vaccine.
-In infants, the medicine may weaken the vaccine.
+Acetaminophen is sometimes given to reduce pain and fever that may occur after getting a vaccine.
+In infants, the medication may weaken the vaccine.
 Discuss the risks and benefits of taking acetaminophen with the doctor.

 Who Should Not Be Vaccinated?
 TOP